-Senate Democrats passed a massive spending package, dubbed the ‘Inflation Reduction Act’, on Sunday that is now on its way to the House for a vote, including nearly $80 billion in funding for the Internal Revenue Service (IRS).
+Senate Democrats passed a massive spending package last year, dubbed the ‘Inflation Reduction Act’, including nearly $80 billion in funding for the Internal Revenue Service (IRS).
+As tax season approaches, how will that affect the middle class?

 More than half of that amount, $45.6 billion, will be allocated to “tax enforcement activities such as hiring more enforcement agents, providing legal support, and investing in investigative technology,” according to a Congressional Research Service (CRS) report.